The Transfer Pricing Law Review: United Kingdom

 iv OECD principles

-The UK rules contain an express provision that Part 4 of TIOPA should be construed in a manner that best secures consistency with the arm's-length principle in Article 9 of the Model Convention and the 2017 OECD Guidelines.9 The definition of the OECD Guidelines has been updated to include the Base Erosion and Profit Shifting (BEPS) Actions 8–10 Final Reports.
-HMRC view updates to the OECD Guidelines as clarificatory, and contend that transactions should always be tested under the current version of the OECD Guidelines.
+The UK rules contain an express provision that Part 4 of TIOPA should be construed in a manner that best secures consistency with the arm's-length principle in Article 9 of the Model Convention and the 2017 OECD Guidelines.9 While the 2022 OECD Guidelines have not yet formally been designated by statutory instrument for the purposes of that interpretation provision, HMRC view updates to the OECD Guidelines as clarificatory, and contend that transactions should always be tested under the current version of the OECD Guidelines.

 There is currently no specific requirement under the UK rules to prepare a transfer pricing report.
 However, a taxpayer must keep and retain appropriate records and documentation to support its tax return.